SOI DOG FOUNDATION:

 KATA NOI BEACH:

 Financed by donations (1800B cares for a gibbon for a year), this tiny sanctuary adopts gibbons that have been kept in captivity with the hope that they can be reintroduced to the wild.
-The centre has volunteer opportunities that include providing educational information to visitors, cleaning cages, feeding and tracking released gibbons.
-Swing by around 9am to hear the gibbons' morning song.
+The center has volunteer opportunities that include providing educational information to visitors, cleaning cages, feeding and tracking released gibbons.
+Swing by around 9 is to hear the gibbons' morning song.
 Note that you can’t get too close to them.The volunteer work done here is outstanding.

 PHUKET'S BIG BUDDHA: